Aurora (province): Spanish colonial era

-On December 27, 1735, a dangerous storm struck Baler and a tsunami called tromba marina devastated the old town settlement then located in present Barrio Sabang.
-Among the survivors were the Angaras, Bihasas, Bitongs, Lumasacs, Carrascos, and Pobletes who swam to the nearby Ermita Hill.
-A new community appeared into what is now the Poblacion of Baler, leaving "Kinagunasan," the place of devastation.
-A mural depicting this wave can be found in the Museo de Baler in town.
+On December 27, 1735, a powerful storm struck Baler and a tsunami (tromba marina) destroyed the old town located in present Barrio Sabang.
+Among the surviving clans were the Angaras, Bihasas, Bitongs, Lumasacs, Carrascos, and Pobletes who had swum to nearby Ermita Hill.
+A new community formed in what is now the Población of Baler, leaving "Kinagunasan," the place of devastation.
+A mural depicting the tsunami can be found in the Museo de Baler.

-When Rafael María de Aguilar y Ponce de León took over as Governor-General of the Philippines, he decreed the separation of the military district of Nueva Ecija from the province of Pampanga and became a regular province on April 25, 1801, including the town of Baler, acquired from Tayabas.
+When Rafael María de Aguilar y Ponce de León took over as Governor-General of the Philippines, he decreed the separation of the military district of Nueva Écija from the province of Pampanga and became a regular province on April 25, 1801, including the town of Baler, acquired from Tayabas.

-In 1818, Nueva Ecija annexed the towns of Palanan from Isabela, as well as Baler, Casiguran, Infanta (formerly called Binangonan de Lampon) and Polillo Islands from Tayabas, and Cagayan, Nueva Vizcaya, Quirino, and part of Rizal.
-In 1853, the new military district of Tayabas was separated from Nueva Ecija and included present-day Southern Quezon as well as present-day Aurora.
-In 1858, Binangonan de Lampon and the Polillo Islands were separated from Nueva Ecija to form part of Infanta.
-Between 1855 and 1885, El Principe was established as its own Military Comandancia with its capital in Baler.
+In 1818, Nueva Écija annexed the towns of Palanan from Isabela, as well as Baler, Casiguran, Infanta (formerly called Binangonan de Lampon) and Polillo Islands from Tayabas, and Cagayan, Nueva Vizcaya, Quirino, and part of Rizal.
+In 1853, the new military district of Tayabas was separated from Nueva Écija and included present-day Southern Quezon as well as present-day Aurora.
+In 1858, Binangonan de Lampon and the Polillo Islands were separated from Nueva Écija to form part of Infanta.
+Between 1855 and 1885, El Príncipe was established as its own military Comandancia with its capital in Baler.

 American colonial era

+Map of the administrative divisions of the Philippines in 1899, with the district of El Príncipe.

+Map of Tayabas from 1902, when El Príncipe was annexed to Tayabas.

+Location of northern Tayabas since 1908.

 An old map showing the current northern territory of Aurora as part of Nueva Vizcaya.

 Map of the Philippine Islands showing location of northern Tayabas as the present territory of Aurora in 1921.

 Map showing location of northern Tayabas as the present territory of Aurora during Quezon's time in 1939.